 How to Make Chewy Cookies

 Using 2 egg yolks instead of a whole egg and more brown sugar than white helps with chewiness too.
 The extra fat in the yolks and moisture in the brown sugar adds to the the softness of these gluten-free chocolate chip cookies.
-Using room temperature eggs also makes a big difference in these cookies.
+Using room temperature eggs also makes a big difference.
 So if your eggs are straight out of the refrigerator, place them in a bowl of warm water before you start.
 Just about 10 minutes will do the trick.

 Chocolate Chip Cookies – Ingredients